AlanFreed/BioFibers.jl/README.md

 # BioFibers.jl

-This module provides two core types for building data structures pertinent to  modeling biologic fibers.
+This module provides two core types for building data structures that store physical properties pertinent to  modeling biologic fibers.

-To use this module you will need to add the following Julia packages to yours:
+To use this module you will need to add the following Julia packages to your implementation of `BioFibers`:

 ```
 using Pkg